Evian-Chen/babynames-analysis/README.md

 # babynames_analysis
 ## Overview
-This is a program that visualize the data of most
+This program visualizes the data of the ranking of most used English names.
+It contains a user interface that user can enter names to search.